-Council's water and sewerage utilities are required to conform to Best-practice water and sewerage pricing (pay for use).
-Such pricing is required to comply with the Independent Pricing and Regulatory Tribunal's (IPART) Pricing Principles for Local Water Authorities, the COAG Strategic Framework for Water Reform and National Competition Policy.
+Council's water and sewerage utilities are required to conform to best practice water and sewerage pricing (pay for use).
+Such pricing is required to comply with the Independent Pricing and Regulatory Tribunal's (IPART) Pricing Principles for Local Water Authorities, the Council of Australian Governments (COAG) Strategic Framework for Water Reform and National Competition Policy.

-Best practice water supply pricing involves a cost-reflective two-part tariff or an inclining block tariff with no water allowance; no land value based charges, an appropriate access charges and water usage charges per kilolitre.
+Best practice water supply pricing involves a cost-reflective two part tariff or an inclining block tariff with no water allowance, no land value based charges, an appropriate access charge and water usage charges per kilolitre.